ClarkCGA/TerrSet/README.md

-# TerrSet 2020 Geospatial Monitoring and Modeling Software (v19.08)
+# TerrSet liberaGIS Geospatial Monitoring and Modeling Software (v20.00)

-This repository contains the installation files and guide for TerrSet 2020 Geospatial Monitoring and Modeling Software (v19.08).
-This is not the latest version of TerrSet, and you need to have bought a license before Dec 2nd, 2024 to be able to use the software.
-To access the latest free version of TerrSet navigate to [releases page](https://github.com/ClarkCGA/terrset/releases).
+This repository contains the installation files and guide for TerrSet liberaGIS Geospatial Monitoring and Modeling Software (v20.00).
+This is the latest version of TerrSet that has been released as a free software on Dec 2nd, 20204.

 ## Download